Wattful/Advanced-TF2-Trading/README.md

 # Custom Functions
 The user can specify four functions which determine the bot's behavior.
 They are:
-1. sellListingPriceFunction: Calculates prices for sell listings
+1. sellListingPriceFunction: Calculates prices and priorities for sell listings
-2. buyListingPriceFunction: Calculate prices for buy listings
+2. buyListingPriceFunction: Calculate prices and priorities for buy listings
 3. acceptabilityFunction: Determines which items to place buy listings for (ie which ones are "acceptable")
 4. listingDescriptionFunction: Determines the description to use for a listing on Backpack.tf.